China to offer free fertility treatment in bid to boost record low birth rate – KION546

 The National Healthcare Security Administration said on Friday it would extend its coverage to help shoulder the costs for families trying to conceive.

-It said the new coverage would include assisted reproductive technology (ART) techniques and also cover labor analgesia to ease pain in childbirth.
+It said the new coverage would include assisted reproductive technology (ART) techniques, including IVF (in-vitro fertilization), and also cover labor analgesia to ease pain in childbirth.

 The administration described China’s falling population as one of the biggest obstacles to national development and stressed it had already added ovulation-inducing drugs to its coverage, to help “reduce the burden of infertility.”